makerdao/vdb-mcd-transformers/README.md

  - [VulcanizeDB](https://github.com/makerdao/vulcanizedb)
  - Go 1.12+
  - Postgres 11.2

+#### Updating VulcanizeDB

+Updating to a new version requires updating the dependency in go.mod and updating the vulcanizedb schema copy for testing, to keep them in sync.
+The simplest thing to do is run the `make update_vulcanize BRANCH=<branch name>` task which will handle both.

 ### Getting the project
 Download the transformer codebase to your local local `GOPATH` via: `go get github.com/makerdao/vdb-mcd-transformers`